stolenfallen1/eroc/README.md

 ```bash
 php artisan serve --host 10.4.15.12 --port 666
 ```

-After doing this ask your Senior regarding the projects Environment Variables ( .env ) file.

 After development you can push your changes on to your branch then merge it to the master branch.
 But always ask your Senior for guidance before merging to master.
 ```bash